Cultured Guru Logo

 red Jalapenos and garlic in brine, fermenting in a mason jar.

 Also, I want to mention that some peppers contain too much capsaicin, so no beneficial fermentation microbes can grow when fermenting those.
 I’m talking about peppers above 500,000 Scoville units (Trinidad Scorpion, Komodo Dragon, Carolina Reaper, Ghost Pepper, Naga Viper, etc.).
-I wouldn’t be surprised if there aren’t any bacteria on the surface of a Carolina Reaper pepper, for instance.
+I wouldn’t be surprised if there aren’t any fermentation bacteria on the surface of a Carolina Reaper pepper, for instance.
 At such a high concentration, capsaicin is bactericidal.

 If you want to ferment extremely hot peppers, mix them in with more mild peppers.